ethereum/consensus-specs/specs/core/0_deposit-contract.md

 ## Ethereum 1.0 deposit contract

 The initial deployment phases of Ethereum 2.0 are implemented without consensus changes to Ethereum 1.0.
 A deposit contract at address `DEPOSIT_CONTRACT_ADDRESS` is added to Ethereum 1.0 for deposits of ETH to the beacon chain.
-Validator balances will be withdrawable to the shards in Phase 2 (i.e., when the EVM 2.0 is deployed and the shards have state).
+Validator balances will be withdrawable to the shards in Phase 2 (i.e. when the EVM 2.0 is deployed and the shards have state).

 ### Arguments